crimx/saladict.crimx.com/docs/en/support.md

 <h2 id="reward">Support This Project</h2>

-If you like enjoy using Saladict please help more people find out this extension.
-Press the <kbd>★Star</kbd> button on top of [Github](https://github.com/crimx/ext-saladict) and leave a comment on [Chrome Web Store]((https://chrome.google.com/webstore/detail/cdonnmffkdaoajfknoeeecmchibpmkmg/reviews?hl=en)) or [Add-ons for Firefox](https://addons.mozilla.org/firefox/addon/ext-saladict/).
+If you enjoy using Saladict please help more people find out this extension.
+Press the <kbd>★Star</kbd> button on top of [Github](https://github.com/crimx/ext-saladict) and leave a comment on [Chrome Web Store](https://chrome.google.com/webstore/detail/cdonnmffkdaoajfknoeeecmchibpmkmg/reviews?hl=en) or [Add-ons for Firefox](https://addons.mozilla.org/firefox/addon/ext-saladict/).

 Designing and developing this extension are mostly done by the author alone which costed great amount of time and energy(also tribute to these [contributors](https://github.com/crimx/ext-saladict/graphs/contributors)).